surifirstpin/biplus_documentation/docs/model01.md

 # Maps

-BiPlus provides map view by covering various number of countries.
+AcuBi provides map view by covering various number of countries.
 Also, there are special attributes like colour change for specific range of values.

  **For Model, Views and for a specific field the map co-ordinates  may be assigned as follows :**
 ```